tohojo/sqm-scripts/README.md

 either need kernel 4.19 or newer (with matching `iproute2` version), or you need to build CAKE yourself from the out-of-tree repository at https://github.com/dtaht/sch_cake.
+Note, for non-openwrt/systemd distributions the Makefile expects that "pkg-config --variable systemdsystemunitdir systemd" returns the appropriate directory for systemd's unit files for installed packages, which on debian trixie (and likely others) requires the  systemd-dev package to be installed first (e.g. "sudo apt install systemd-dev").

 ## Installing
 `sudo make install` should install things on a regular Linux box.
 For